 Whenever I feel stumped on what’s best to eat, I like to go back to basics.

 First, I consider what foods I have that are whole and unprocessed.
-Think raw fruits, raw vegetables, potatoes, rolled or steel-cut oats, nuts, and beans.
+These are natural foods such as raw fruits, raw vegetables, potatoes, rolled or steel-cut oats, nuts, and beans.
 Do you have any of these?
 Can you make them into a meal or a well-rounded snack?

-Second, I like to consider the food groups and macronutrients I’ve recently eaten (macros are broken down into fats, proteins, and carbohydrates).
+Second, I like to consider the food groups and macronutrients I’ve recently eaten (macros are fats, proteins, and carbohydrates).

 Or maybe you’ve had no fruits so far today.